Deep Sleep Science

 Untreated sleep apnea

 Sleep apnea events are concentrated in N3 and REM sleep, where airway muscle tone is lowest.
 Each apnea event forces a brief arousal that truncates the N3 episode.
-Untreated sleep apnea in adults over 50 can reduce effective N3 below even the already-lower age-appropriate normal range — creating a combined biological-pathological N3 deficit that significantly impacts quality of life.
+Untreated sleep apnea in adults over 50 can reduce effective N3 below even the already-lower age-appropriate normal range.

 How to Interpret Your Wearable Deep Sleep Reading